cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 ## SLURM

+We also describe how to use mpi4py from a batch queueing system such as SLURM.
+Slurm stands for **S**imple **L**inux **U**tility for **R**esource **M**anagement.
+It is an open-source job scheduler for a compute cluster to carry out tasks efficiently and in a particular order while using the cluster's resources.
+SLURM supports batch jobs but also allows the use of resources in interactive mode.
+SLURM is a popular batch queueing system used on many advanced supercomputers.
+However, it is possible to install and use SLURM on a cluster of Raspberry Pis.
-Pairing the Message Passing Interface with SLURM, a Linux workload manager, achieves a unique processing power that replaces the use of individual computer threads with entire computers in and of themselves.
+SLURM can utilize mpi4py to achieve a unique processing power that replaces the use of individual computer threads with entire computers in and of themselves.

-We can install SLURM on a cluster of Raspberry Pi computers.
+### Installation of SLURM on a Raspberry Pi Cluster

-### Installation

 The installation takes around an hour on a cluster of four Raspberry Pi 4 Model B computers.